China AI Access

 The Filter

-Most solutions don't make it through.
+Most solutions do not make it through.
 The ones that do have been tested against real SEA operating conditions — not demo scripts.

 We access China-native AI ecosystems directly — not through distributors.
 Vendor pitches, direct outreach, and referrals from operators already running the technology in production.

-Every solution is tested against real SEA operating conditions: mixed-language documents, informal process structures, multi-entity approval chains, and edge cases that don't appear in demos.
+Every solution is tested against real SEA operating conditions: mixed-language documents, informal process structures, multi-entity approval chains, and edge cases that do not appear in demos.

 We check compliance with PDPA (SG/TH), PDPO (HK), and MAS guidelines where relevant.
 We check language handling, data residency options, and support infrastructure in-region.

 Can a non-technical operator run, adjust, and troubleshoot the system without calling the vendor?
-If the answer is no, it doesn't pass — because vendor dependency is a deployment risk.
+If the answer is no, it does not pass — because vendor dependency is a deployment risk.

 Pass or fail.
 No partial passes.
 If it passes, it enters our deployment pool.
 If it fails, we document why — so we know what to look for when the next version ships.